 District 2 Commissioner Chris D. Jackson

 Chris D. Jackson is a county commissioner who represents the second district in Lawrence County.
 First elected in August 2006 at the age of 19, he is the youngest person ever elected to public office in Lawrence County and the youngest person ever elected to the office of county commissioner in the State of Tennessee.
-He has served as Chairman Pro-Tempore of the county commission since 2014.
+He served as Chairman Pro-Tempore of the county commission from 2014-2017.

 A lifelong resident of Loretto, Jackson attended Loretto High School and the University of North Alabama where he earned a bachelor of science degree in political science and government and a minor in criminal justice.
 Jackson is an active member and current president of the Loretto Lions Club and serves on the board of directors for the South Lawrence Economic Development Association.

 He is a member of the Lawrence County Public Records Commission, the Lawrence County Resource Conservation and Development program, and serves as Chairman of the county Technology Committee as well as the School Board Liaison Committee on the county commission.
 Jackson also served two terms as State Director of the Young Elected Officials Network, a national organization whose goal is to recruit young Americans to the field of public service.
 He is employed with the Lawrence County Sheriff's Department where he works in administration and information technology.
 Jackson also is a Tennessee Notary Public.

 First elected in 2006, Jackson was subsequently re-elected as commissioner in 2010 and 2014.
 During his time in office, he has worked hard to improve the lives of the citizens of the 2nd District and Lawrence County as-a-whole by responsibly addressing the problems presently facing our county while progressively investing in areas that are vital to our county's future success.
 He has distinguished himself as being a leader on big issues such as economic development, property tax fairness, improving our school system, making sure county government is fiscally responsible, ethics and transparency, ensuring the public's safety and running rural water lines to citizens who need water.